About

 How is the task force supportive of other global tax discussions, like those at the UN, G20, OECD and IMO?

-The task force is keen to ensure that all of its work is complementary to other
+The task force is keen to ensure that all of its work is complementary to other existing initiatives like the UN Tax Convention, the OECD Tax Policy reforms, the IMO shipping levy discussions and the G20 wealth tax discussions.

 +